battlecode/battlecode-scaffold-2017/README.md

   display that match as it computes.
 The client also plays match files like those from scrimmage matches and the tournaments.

-This project scaffold handles installing and running these components using Ant and Ivy.
+This project scaffold handles installing and running these components using Gradle.

-### What is Ant?
+### What is Gradle?

-Apache Ant is a Java-based build system similar in theory to UNIX `make`.
+Gradle is a build system that expands upon the features of earlier build systems like Apache Ant and Apache Maven, utilizing a domain-specific language based off of Groovy, a JVM language.

 You can run it from a terminal or from an IDE; instructions are below.

-You can find Ant's documentation at: http://ant.apache.org/
+You can find Ant's documentation at: https://gradle.org/

-You are not required to use the Ant build script, but you should probably at least read it to get an idea of how things work.
+You are not required to use the Gradle build script, but you should probably at least read it to get an idea of how things work.

-### What is Ivy?

-Apache Ivy is a "dependency manager" that integrates well with Ant.
-It handles finding and downloading "dependencies": resources that a project needs to build and run.

-The Ant build file handles loading and invoking Ivy; you shouldn't have to concern yourself with it, unless you want to add more dependencies for some reason.

-You can find Ivy's documentation at: http://ant.apache.org/ivy/

 ## Getting started